rsksmart/lumino/docker/usage.md

 * *--rsk-information*: Shows the rsk network information, contracts, addresses, private keys, etc.

+* *--testnet*: Run testnet configuration on docker using a database from testnet.
+It requires a parameter to specify the testnet database.
+    - Example: `./manager --start --testnet=/some/path/to/testnet/database/`
+    **Note**: The path should be the folder containing the nodeId.properties.

 In all the flags the valid module names are: `rsk-node`, `lumino-explorer`, `rif-notifier`

+**Import: All the commands assume regtest as the network to work with, if you want to change it you need to specify the flag --testnet or --mainnet**